Dawn-Wood/docker.github.io/ee/index.md

 ---
+title: Docker Enterprise
 description: Home page for Docker Enterprise documentation
-keywords: Docker Enterprise, documentation, manual, guide, reference, api, CLI
+keywords: Docker Enterprise, UCP, DTR, Engine - Enterprise
-title: Docker Enterprise
 ---

 >{% include enterprise_label_shortform.md %}

-## Docker Enterprise platform

-The Docker Enterprise platform is the leading container platform for continuous, high-velocity innovation.
-Docker Enterprise is the only independent container platform that enables developers to seamlessly build and share any application — from legacy to modern — and operators to securely run them anywhere - from hybrid cloud to the edge.
+Docker Enterprise is designed for enterprise development as well as IT teams who build, share, and run business-critical applications at scale in production.
+Docker Enterprise is an integrated container platform that includes a secure image registry called Docker Trusted Registry (DTR), advanced management with Universal Control Plane (UCP), and Docker Engine - Enterprise.
+Docker Engine - Enterprise is a certified and supported container runtime that is also available as a standalone solution  to provide enterprises with the most secure container engine in the industry.
+For more information about Docker Enterprise and Docker Engine - Enterprise, including purchasing options, see [Docker Enterprise](https://www.docker.com/enterprise-edition/).

+### Highly available

-Docker Enterprise enables deploying highly available workloads using either the Docker Kubernetes Service or Docker Swarm.
+Docker Enterprise enables deploying highly available workloads using either Kubernetes or Docker Swarm.
 Docker Enterprise automates many of the tasks that orchestration requires, like provisioning pods, containers, and cluster resources.
 Self-healing components ensure that Docker Enterprise clusters remain highly available.
+For more information about Kubernetes, see XX.
+For more information about Docker Swarm, see XX.

+### Secure

 Role-based access control (RBAC) applies to Kubernetes and Swarm orchestrators, and communication within the cluster is secured with TLS.
 [Docker Content Trust](/engine/security/trust/content_trust/) is enforced for images on all of the orchestrators.